 The man is quite simply a legend - to still be riding in the Velka in his sixties is nothing short of extraordinary.
 I was still at school when he made his Velka debut in 1985 and twenty eight rides later he had ridden eight and trained nine winners.
 A relatively late entrant into racing he was in his late twenties when he first rode in the Velka having worked in jobs as varied as construction and mountain rescue as well as performing his military service.
 He had his fair share of horrible injuries along the way and in 1994 he technically died after a fall at Baden Baden in Germany (which resulted in him having part of his lung removed).
 He was back in the saddle within ten weeks.
 He took up training in 1995 and was champion trainer for the first time in 1997 and in terms of winners has been leading trainer every year since then.
 He regularly sends horses to contest the top prizes in Italy and was once even champion trainer of Germany.
 Having restricted his rides to the Velka and the odd prep race by 2007 he looked finished after a broken arm suffered in a last fence fall ruled him out of that years Velka and in 2009 after a lacklustre display at Albertovec he was dismissed by most racing hacks (and an amateur observer from Kent) as way past his best.
 Three more Velka wins on Tiumen since then and we were left marvelling at his fitness.
-He was supposed to have finally retired after he was uncharacteristically unseated in 2013 but he was back a year later.
-Tiumen was retired after the 2014 Velka and it looks like Vana has finally hung up his boots.
+He was supposed to have finally retired after he was uncharacteristically unseated in 2013 but he was back a year later to ride Tiumen one last time.
+Tiumen was retired after the 2014 Velka and the worlds oldest professional jumps jockey finally hung up his boots.

 Josef Vanas Velka record